chhabrakadabra/logseq-plugin-copilot/README.md

 Logseq Copilot automatically indexes all your Logseq notes and includes relevant context in the ChatGPT prompt.
-It doesn't matter which page you're currently on, this plugin will pull relevant information from the entire graph.
+It doesn't matter which page you're currently on, this plugin will pull relevant information from all of your notes.

 Using a chat-like interface, you'll be able to discuss your notes with a Copilot and easily insert note suggestions into Logseq.